NAT-LANG is no longer active with NativeNet

 family and clan honor, respect for and deference to one's elders,

-hospitality, formal and dignified relations between families and clans, and
+hospitality, formal and dignified relations between families and clans,

 courteous and formal public and private behavior.